 I finally ran out of patience.
-I eat a lot of boiled eggs and I got tired of stripping off patches of egg with the shell.
+I eat a lot of boiled eggs and I got tired of chalky yolks and stripping off patches of egg with the shell.
 So I set out to find the best way to boil an egg and tried all the methods I could find in Google.

-Peel.
+- Peel.
 To peel a cooled egg, gently tap it on the countertop or table at the fat end, where the air space is, until it has cracks in it.
 Roll the egg on the counter until the cracks turn into small crackles all over the egg.
 Hold the egg under running cold water or dip it in a bowl of water to make peeling easier.
 Throw out the pieces of eggshell when the egg is all peeled (my wife puts them in her compost pile).

 The Norpro Method

-The Egg Rite Egg Timer is an amazing and inexpensive little gizmo.
+- The Egg Rite Egg Timer is an amazing and inexpensive little gizmo.
 It really works.
 You just put this heat sensitive plastic egg in the boiling water with the real eggs, and it changes color at the same rate as the eggs.
 It's easy to read the scale and get perfect soft, medium, or hard boiled eggs every time, no matter what altitude you are at or how many eggs in the bath.
 Click here to order.